Meet the Team

 Peer Counselor Intern

-Gloria is involved in several programs at MCM that help the youth in our community, such as Canal Friday Night Boxing and women’s Healing Circles.
-She migrated from her native town of Guanajuato, Mexico at the age of 7 and enrolled Bahia Vista Elementary School and then Davidson Middle School.
-Gloria is an alumni of San Rafael High School and during her time there she found that she loves to help people with needs.
-She volunteers with Food Distribution and has been lending a hand to the Presente Program.
-Gloria enjoys hiking, traveling, music, art, movies and spending quality time with her teen son.
+Currently as a County Peer Counselor Intern, Gloria is involved in several programs at MCM that help the youth in our community.
+She migrated from her native town of Guanajuato, Mexico at the age of 7 and attended San Rafael High School.
+During her time there, she discovered her passion for helping those in need.
+She wears many different hats at MCM including coaching youth at the Canal Boxing Club, assisting with weekly Food Distribution and coordinating the Youth Presente Fellowship.
+Gloria is also a certified Domestic Violence Advocate and hopes to continue working with underserved communities.
+She enjoys hiking, traveling, music, art, movies and spending quality time with her teen son.

 TAY Radio Host